UniversalRobots/Universal_Robots_ROS2_Tutorials/README.md

-# Universal Robots ROS tutorials
+# Universal Robots ROS 2 tutorials
-This repository contains documentation and tutorials around the ROS1 and ROS2 packages for Universal Robots.
-There are examples inside this repository and a rendered documentation can be viewed **TODO:
+This package contains tutorials around the ROS 2 packages for Universal Robots.
-LINK Read-The-Docs**